 But the negative feedback should be handled with care so here are 10 tips to respond to negative feedback and turn a negative scenario into something positive for your customers and your business.

-1. Address your customers by their name
+1. Address Customers by Name

 Your customers want to be acknowledged and addressed individually.
 So don’t forget your salutations and avoid the generic “Dear guest,” or “Dear Customer” salutation.
-People like their name more than anything.
-So, if you want to give a good start to your response to the negative feedback, start with the customer’s name.
+People like their names more than anything.
+So, if you want to give a good start to your response to negative feedback, start with the customer’s name.
 This will give them the impression that you are interacting with them.
 You can get the name of the person from their feedback form.
 Start the conversation in a friendly manner and try to solve their issues.

 People like appreciation.
 Show your customers that you value their feedback and appreciate them by saying “Thank You”.